ansible/awx/docs/docsite/rst/administration/containers_instance_groups.rst

 |IG - CG customize pod|

 .. |IG - CG customize pod| image:: ../common/images/instance-group-customize-cg-pod.png
+		:alt: Create new container group form with the option to custom the pod spec.

 You may provide additional customizations, if needed.
 Click **Expand** to view the entire customization window.

 .. image:: ../common/images/instance-group-customize-cg-pod-expanded.png
+	:alt: The expanded view for customizing the pod spec.

 .. note::